For Students & Parents

 If you are unable to access the ExplorEC portal, please contact us at firstname.lastname@example.org.

 - Concurrent Enrollment and Project ASPIRE: Visit the ExplorEC portal to register for a Concurrent Enrollment or Project ASPIRE course.
 If you have used ExplorEC previously, please use your original log-in information (usually your personal or high school email address).
 If you are new to ExplorEC, please create an account.

 Visit the Apply page on this website for registration and application instructions for all programs.

 The cost of a USM course taken through Early Study Aspirations or Concurrent Enrollment is less than the standard cost of a course for a USM student.

-- Concurrent Enrollment courses are tuition-free for Maine high school students.
-Some courses may have additional fees.
+- Aspiratons and Concurrent Enrollment students may take up to 12 tuition-free credit hours per year.
+Some courses have additional fees.
 Some students will be required to purchase their textbooks as well.

 - Visit the University of Maine System Early College website to learn more about the costs of Early Study Aspirations and Concurrent Enrollment courses.

 Some high schools will cover partial or full additional costs (such as the cost of textbooks) of USM Early Study Aspirations, Concurrent Enrollment, or Project ASPIRE courses.
 Students are encouraged to contact their high school counselor to find out whether their school covers Early College course charges and fees.